Curator, art historian, and dramaturg, Lou Forster works at the intersection of dance and human sciences.

 Since 2018, his knowledge about dance benefits from the research program “Chorégraphie. Écriture et dessin, signe et image dans les processus de creation et de transmission chorégraphique” of the National Institute of Art History where he works as PhD fellow.
 He also graduated from Kinetography Laban at the Conservatoire de Paris in 2020.

-Since 2010 he has joined forces with Lénio Kaklea.
-He works as a dramaturge on Fluctuat nec Mergitur (2010), Arranged by Date (2012), Margin Release f/f (2015) and collaborates on the curatorial project Iris, Alexandra, Katerina, Mariela et moi, festival DansFabrik, Quartz-Scène Nationale de Brest.
+In parallel of his individual researches, he founded abd with Lenio Kaklea in 2010 to develop projects that explore the intersection of dance, research and critical theory.
+He works as the dramaturge for Fluctuat nec Mergitur (2010), Arranged by Date (2012), Margin Release (2015), and part take to Iris, Alexandra, Katerina, Mariela et moi (2016) at the festival DansFabrik, Quartz-Scène Nationale de Brest.

 In 2017, Praticial Encyclopeadia is a turning point in their collaboration.
 In this project, dance becomes a tool to explore the practices of 600 inhabitants in six different European cities.
 Following this survey, they write Encyclopédie pratique, Portraits d’Aubervilliers (Les Laboratoires d’Aubervilliers and abd, Aubervilliers and Paris, 2017) and Practical Encyclopaedia, Detours (Les presses du réel and abd, Dijon and Paris, 2020).